KMKfw/kmk_firmware/README.md

 - [@siddacious](https://github.com/siddacious)
 - [Scott Shawcroft (@tannewt)](https://github.com/tannewt)

-> While Adafruit employees or affiliates are included and in the above list and
+> While Adafruit employees and affiliates are included in the above list and
 > their help has been crucial to KMK's success, KMK is not an official Adafruit
 > project, and the Core team is not compensated by Adafruit for its development.